Annapolis Royal: Arts and culture

 The two principal venues for theatre and performance in the town are the historic King's Theatre and the recently constructed Oqwa'titek amphitheatre.
 These venues host live performances by both local and international groups.

 Each year, Natal Day is celebrated over the weekend of the first Monday in August.
 Events are held throughout the town and Fort Anne, such as live music, dances, historical reenactments and pipe bands, culminating in a parade on the final day.

+Government and municipal services

+Despite its historical role as the capital of Acadia (until 1720) and Nova Scotia (until 1749), Annapolis Royal was formally incorporated as a town in 1892.

+The town government is administered by an elected Town Council, comprising a Mayor, Deputy Mayor, and three Councillors.
+Daily operations are managed by a Chief Administration Officer (CAO).

+Annapolis Royal serves as the county seat for the County of Annapolis, but it operates as an independent municipal jurisdiction separate from the County government.

+The town provides dedicated local services: